Bridge to Appalachian

 Participating Student Responsibilities

-- Paricipating students will attend a North Carolina community college for one year (A year is considered the fall and spring semester after high school graduation)
+- Attend a North Carolina community college for one year (A year is considered the fall and spring semester after high school graduation)

 - Achieve a minimum cumulative 2.25 GPA and 24 transferable credit hours as required for transfer admission.

 - NEXT STEPS